For ages now, in-stream TV commercials were a leading advertising approach. Since the world has been quickly transitioning from

 app through Samsung Ads native and cross-device experiences.

-UX Success - Win the Users
+UX Success - Win for the Users

 complicated for seeking the balance between user experience and business goals.
 As a designer of an ad